arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ![The button and LEDs that will blink on the Opta](assets/opta-device-button.png)

-Now the blink sequence should switch direction when the button is pressed.
+Now the blink sequence should reverse its direction when the button is pressed.

 ### Using Out Relays